 What is the claw grip?

-The back hand is the “power” hand in the traditional putting stroke.
+The back hand is the “power” hand in the traditional stroke.
 As such, many golfers tend to push or pull too much, throwing their club face off the line.
-Using the claw grip helps to eliminate any pushing, leaving the work up to your front hand to guide the putter in a straight line.
+Using the claw grip helps to eliminate any pushing, leaving the work up to your front hand and wrist to guide the putter in a straight line.

 However, as you’ll find, the motion for the claw grip comes primarily from your upper body.
 Your shoulders and arms are going to do most of the work, leaving your wrists free to be firm and straight.

-Why Should I Use the Claw Grip?
+Why Should I Use the Claw Putting Grip?

 You might not need to.
-If the traditional putting grip you’ve always used has been reliable, then there’s no need to fix what ain’t broken.
+If the traditional claw putting grip you’ve always used has been reliable, then there’s no need to fix what ain’t broken.
 However, if putting is one of your bigger headaches on the golf course, changing your grip could be a viable solution.

 Of course, there are a few notable disadvantages to using this style of grip.
 Primarily, it looks and feels uncomfortable.
 The grip is, far and away, the hardest element of your game to change.
-This means you’ll be fumbling around the greens for a little while as you get used to the feel, the position of your left hand, thumb, and fingers, the pressure, etc.
+This means you’ll be fumbling around the greens for a little while as you get used to the feel, the position of your left hand, wrist, thumb, and fingers, the pressure, etc.

 There’s also some risk that your right elbow will rise above your left elbow, resulting in a pulled shot.
 If the elbows aren’t lined up correctly, you’ll pull your putts back away from the hole.
 So let’s go over the elements of a good clawgrip so you can avoid this pitfall!